 If the teaspoon sticks, you can gently release it by moving it a bit or using your fingers to hold the cookie dough down.

 Do this very gently so as not to make the bottom of the cookie indentation too thin or make a hole.
-You can easily press the mistake together to fix it.
+If you do get a hole or tear, you can easily press the mistake together to fix it.

 - Use a small cookie scoop to make evenly sized cookies.
-I use this OXO scoop.
+I use this small OXO scoop.

 - I use a fork to drizzle the white chocolate so there aren’t big dollops on the cookie.

-By similar cookies I mean thumbprints cookies and cherry cookies that you can find on the site.
+By similar cookies I mean thumbprint cookies and cherry cookies that you can find on the site.

 - Mint Chocolate Thumbprints – one of the most popular Christmas cookies on the blog!

 - Cherry Pecan Shortbread Rounds – more cherry goodness in a shortbread cookie.

 - Easter M&M Thumbprint Cookies – I know, not something you’d make for Christmas but a thumbprint nonetheless!